Is Sand Or Water Heavier

 Water is an essential component of all life on Earth; it covers about 70% of the planet’s surface and is vital for many biological processes.
 As such, understanding the properties that make water unique is essential to understanding life on our planet.

-See also Can You Use Distilled Water For Drinking
+See also Is Simple Truth Vapor Distilled Water Good For You

 Water has some unique physical properties that make it an important substance for living things to survive: firstly, its high surface tension allows water drops to remain held together; secondly, its high heat capacity means that changes in temperature occur slowly; thirdly, its low compressibility allows water to absorb large amounts of energy before boiling; fourthly, its high specific heat allows water to maintain relatively constant temperatures over long periods; finally, its low electrical conductivity helps prevent dangerous electrical currents from occurring when submerged in water.
 These properties make water suitable for many biological processes such as digestion and metabolic reactions; they also allow organisms to regulate their internal body temperature through evaporative cooling or insulation from their environment.